 ROCK BLOCK NPL

-Discover the joy of music and creativity this fall through YEAH’s Rock Block program at Nashville Public Library branches!
+Discover the joy of music and creativity this spring through YEAH’s Rock Block program at Nashville Public Library branches!

-Over the course of 10 weekly one-hour sessions, youth will explore the basics of ukulele playing while collaborating in small groups to co-write and perform an original song.
-Designed for beginners and open to middle school and high school ages, these classes offer a supportive and fun environment where young musicians can build confidence, connect with peers, and express themselves through music.
+Over the course of 10 weekly one-hour sessions, youth will explore the basics of playing ukulele or guitar while collaborating in small groups to co-write and perform an original song.
+Designed for beginners, these classes offer a supportive and fun environment where young musicians can build confidence, connect with peers, and express themselves through music.

 Program Description

-This program is a 1 hour hybrid ukulele and songwriting small group class.
-Youth will learn the basics of playing the ukulele and collaborate with their peers to co-write an original song.
+This program is a 1 hour hybrid instrument (ukulele or guitar) and songwriting small group class.
+Youth will learn the basics of playing their instrument and collaborate with their peers to co-write an original song.
 The class is beginner-friendly, welcoming participants with no prior instrument experience, and offers a fun, supportive environment for creative expression.

 Drop-In Policy